emqxarchive/emqx-enterprise-docs-old/install.rst

     Starting emqx on node emqx@127.0.0.1
     Load emqx_mod_presence module successfully.
     Load emqx_mod_subscription module successfully.
+    management:http listen on 0.0.0.0:8080 with 2 acceptors.
     dashboard:http listen on 0.0.0.0:18083 with 2 acceptors.
     mqtt:tcp listen on 127.0.0.1:11883 with 4 acceptors.
     mqtt:tcp listen on 0.0.0.0:1883 with 8 acceptors.
     mqtt:ws listen on 0.0.0.0:8083 with 4 acceptors.
     mqtt:ssl listen on 0.0.0.0:8883 with 4 acceptors.
     mqtt:wss listen on 0.0.0.0:8084 with 4 acceptors.
-    emqx 2.1.0 is running now!
+    emqx 2.4 is running now!

 CTRL+c关闭控制台。守护进程模式启动: